ach-raf/open_link_server/Readme.md

 ## Features

+- Program optimised to work with MPV media player.
 - Receives commands and links over a TCP connection.
 - Handles various commands to control media playback, volume, screen actions, etc.
 - Opens links received in a new tab in the default browser.